History of Newport Harbor High School

 The seventies found Harbor girls in mini-skirts and the boys with hair down their backs.
 Students toilet-papered houses, raised money with donkey basketball games, selling each other off on 'Slave Day', and initiated 'Can you top this?' pranks at graduation ceremonies.
 The school population topped 3,000 and there were over 150 teachers on the faculty.

 The eighties saw the enrollment dwindle to around 1,100, and many of the older faculty members from the forties, fifties, and sixties retired.
 A $25,000 donation allowed Heritage Hall to be developed which preserves the history of the school through photographs and memorabilia.

 In 1994 the school's football team brought the CIF championship to Newport Harbor High for the first time.
 Amazingly, just five years later, in 1999 this feat was repeated.
 At the turn of the millennium, the senior class dedicated a monument to seventy years of school excellence.
 The enrollment rebounded to approximately 2,200 students.
-While many challenges continue to face the school every day, Newport Harbor High School manages to maintain its excellence in academics, athletics, and school enthusiasm.
-You can no longer see the bell tower from the beach, but it still lives in the hearts of all who have passed through these halls.
+Currently, during the 2013-2014 school year, the enrollment is at 2,450.

 Milestones in Newport Harbor High School History